ORGAN: Object-Centric Representation Learning using Cycle Consistent Generative Adversarial Networks: Methodology

 \section{Methodology}

 Our model architecture is based on the CycleGAN \cite{zhu2017unpaired}.
 CycleGANs learn a mapping between two different domains given unpaired training samples.
 In contrast to the original CycleGAN, which uses solely images, we work with two different data modalities.
-The goal is to convert an image $I \in \mathbb{R}^{h\times w\times c}$ to a list $L \in \mathbb{R}^{k\times (3+|\eta|)}$ and back by enforcing cycle-consistency.
-A list entry $l\in \mathbb{R}^{(3+|\eta|)}$ contains the $x$ and $y$ coordinates of an object, a scalar value $a$ that indicates the probability that an object exists, and a feature vector $\eta$ encoding object properties.
+The goal is to convert an image $I \in \mathbb{R}^{h\times w\times c}$ to a list $L \in \mathbb{R}^{k\times (3+m)}$, where $m = |\eta|$ denotes the dimensionality of the feature vector, and back by enforcing cycle-consistency.
+A list entry $l\in \mathbb{R}^{(3+m)}$ contains the $x$ and $y$ coordinates of an object, a scalar value $\alpha$ that indicates the probability that an object exists, and a feature vector $\eta$ encoding object properties.

 In addition, a generated list or image is shown to a modality-specific discriminator $D_M, M \in \lbrace I,L \rbrace$, where $M$ is the image or list modality.
 The discriminator learns to distinguish between generated and real data.
 This adds a minimax game to the overall optimization problem, where the generator learns to fool the discriminator.
 The complete procedure is illustrated in \fig{fig:0_train}{}.
+Network implementation details and hyperparameter values are provided in the Supplementary Information.